This post contains affiliate links. Read my disclosure policy here.

 - Cut the butter and shortening into the flour using a pastry cutter (a fork or two butter knives will also work).
 Stop when you have a coarse meal with pea-sized pieces of butter and shortening (some larger/smaller pieces are fine).

-- Form the dough into a 1-inch thick disk and wrap in plastic or an airtight container.
-Chill for 1-2 hours or up to 3 days.
+- Form the dough into a 1-inch thick disk and wrap it in cling wrap.
+Chill for 3-4 hours or up to 3 days.
+Before rolling, let the dough sit on the counter for 5-8 minutes to slightly soften (as long as it's not hot in your kitchen).

-- Before rolling, let the dough sit on the counter for 5-8 minutes (If it's too cold, it will crack).
-Lightly flour your work surface and rolling pin.
+- Lightly flour your work surface and rolling pin.
 Place your dough onto your work surface.
 Starting in the center of the disc, firmly roll away from you in one stroke.
 Then rotate dough clockwise and repeat.
 Keep repeating until the dough is about 2-3 inches longer than your pie pan and about ¼" thick.
 Lightly flour pin as needed and check under the dough to see if you need more flour to prevent sticking.

 - When finished, brush off any extra flour and roll the dough onto your rolling pin.
 Place over your pie pan and gently unroll the dough on top.
 Fit the dough evenly into the pan using your hands (don't stretch).
 Trim dough evenly around the edge, leaving 1 ½ inches of overhang.